azurestandard/azure-angular-providers/README.md

   array).
 * `selectCart(order_id)`, a method for changing the current default cart (selection will not persist beyond page refreshes).
+* `createCart(order[, select])`, a method for creating a new cart.
+  The `order` argument can be either an `AzureAPI.order` $resource or an object containing the data to be used for a new `AzureAPI.order`
+  $resource (in which case `createCart` will create the order
+  $resource internally).
+If `select` is truthy, the new cart will be selected as the current default cart.

 The `Cart` instances have the following properties: